-Legislation: 4.7 / 7 | Practice: 4.0 / 7
+Legislation: 4.7 / 7

+Practice: 4.0 / 7

-The state provides financial and in-kind support 155 to CSOs as well as some facilities.
-Funding to CSOs is provided through different mechanisms, 156 such as non-reimbursable financing, contracting of works and services (including social contracting), or through special purpose financing, percentage designation or direct subsidies to CSOs, 157 These support measures have different levels of success and cover a small part of the basic needs of CSOs, while support from international donors remains the main source of income for CSOs.
+The state provides financial and in-kind support to CSOs as well as some facilities.
+Funding to CSOs is provided through different mechanisms, such as non-reimbursable financing,

+&lt;sup>159 State Budget Law, Law on Public Procurements, No 131/2015; Law on Public-Private Partnership, No 179/2008; Government Decision Approving Some Measures to Support Youth Activities, No 1213/2010; Framework Regulation on Organisation and Implementation of the Grants Programme for Youth Organisations and National/Local Project Contest for Youth Initiative Groups; Regulation on state budget funding of cultural projects implemented by civic associations, adopted contracting of works and services (including social contracting), or through special purpose financing, percentage designation or direct subsidies to CSOs.
+These support measures have different levels of success and cover a small part of the basic needs of CSOs, while support from international donors remains the main source of income for CSOs.

-CSOs are exempt from income tax, including for economic activities, if they conduct activities according to statutory purposes, 158 but pay income tax, social and medical contributions for employees.
+CSOs are exempt from income tax, including for economic activities, if they conduct activities according to statutory purposes, but pay income tax, social and medical contributions for employees.
 If, during a given year, a CSO sells services for more than 60,000 EUR, it has to start charging VAT.
-CSOs can benefit from a zero VAT rate and customs benefits for projects
+CSOs can benefit from a zero VAT rate and customs benefits for projects approved under international treaties.
+In 2023, over 900 projects implemented by CSOs benefited from this.